 - the target joint UL/DL TCI state or separate UL and DL TCI states in the MAC-CE LTM cell switch command are known, or

 - the target cell is an FR1 cell, and the UE has reported L3-RSRP measurement result with SSB index associated to the target TCI state within 5 seconds before receiving the LTM TCI state activation command, and SNR of the SSB associated to the target TCI state ≥ -3dB.

+- PL-RS is QCL Type-D with SSB of the TCI state indicated by LTM cell switch command.

 LTM cell switch delay is defined as: